APimenta4/HomeMaestro-Design-Patterns/REPORT.md

 **Pros**

-- 🟢 Target class can only be instantiated once, ensuring all parts of the program share a common instance.
+- 🟢 Target classes can only be instantiated once, ensuring all parts of the program share the singleton instance (HomeMaestro and NotificationService).

-- 🟢 Simplified access to the class instance, by acting like a global variable.
+- 🟢 Simplified access to the class instance, by acting like a global variable (accessible anywhere through `home_maestro = HomeMaestro()`, for example).

 - 🟢 Singleton pattern is commonly used and well-known, allowing a faster implementation and transition from other programming languages while also lowering the project learning curve, as opposed to more complex practices like dependency injection and state management.

 **Cons**

-- 🔴 Using the Singleton pattern usually implies you are violating the Single Responsibility Principle, as a single class is responsible for both providing global access to an instance and ensuring that only this one instance exists.
+- 🔴 Using the Singleton pattern would usually imply we are violating the Single Responsibility Principle, as a single class is responsible for both providing global access to an instance and ensuring that only this one instance exists.

   🟡 **Note:** By using a Python Metaclass to implement the Singleton pattern, we can overcome this issue by splitting the responsabilities.
 For example, HomeMaestro is completely unaware that it is a Singleton and behaves exactly like a regular class would do, providing access to itself, while the Singleton Metaclass is responsible for ensuring that only one instance of HomeMaestro exists.